Slavery in Portugal: African slaves

-The high demand for slaves was due to a shortage of laborers in Portugal.
-Black slaves were in higher demand than Moorish slaves because they were much easier to convert to Christianity and less likely to escape.
-Although it was more expensive to purchase a slave than it was to employ a freeman, the sparse population and the lack of free labor made the purchase of a slave a necessary investment.
-The number of black slaves in Portugal given by contemporary accounts argue that Lisbon and the colonies of Portugal averaged a maximum of 10% of the population between the 16th and 18th centuries, but these numbers are impossible to verify.
-Most slaves in Portugal were concentrated in Lisbon and to the south in the Algarve.
-The number of black slaves brought to Lisbon and sold cannot be known.
-This is because the records of both royal institutions responsible for the sale of black enlsaved people, the Casa de Guiné and the Casa dos Escravos were damaged during the earthquake of 1755 in Lisbon, and the fiscal records containing the numbers and sales of these companies were destroyed.
-The records of the royal chronicler Zurara claim that 927 African slaves were brought to Portugal between 1441 and 1448, and an estimated 1000 black slaves arrived in Portugal each year afterward.
-A common estimate is that around 2,000 black slaves arrive in Lisbon annually after 1490.
+The high demand for slaves was due to a shortage of laborers in Portuguese colonies such as Brazil, Cape Verde, Angola and Mozambique.
+Records of both royal institutions responsible for the sale of black enslaved people, the Casa de Guiné and the Casa dos Escravos were damaged during the earthquake of 1755 in Lisbon, and the fiscal records containing the numbers and sales of these companies were destroyed.
+The records of the royal chronicler Zurara claim that 927 African slaves were brought to Portugal between 1441 and 1448.

-During the 15th century, there were thousands of Africans in Portugal but were rare in Europe.
 The majority of Africans were servants but some were considered as trustworthy and responsible slaves.
-Because of Portugal's small population, Portuguese colonization was only possible with a large number of slaves they had acquired.
+Because of Portugal's small population, Portuguese colonization of the new world was only possible with a large number of slaves they had acquired to be shipped overseas.
 In the late 15th and into the 16th centuries, the Portuguese economic reliance on slaves was less in question than the sheer number of slaves found in Portugal.
 People wishing to purchase slaves in Portugal had two sources, the royal slaving company, the Casa da Guiné, or from slave merchants who had purchased their slaves through the Casa de Guiné to sell as retail.
 There were up to 70 slave merchants in Lisbon in the 1550s.
 Slave auctions occurred in the town or market square, or in the streets of central Lisbon.
 The sale of slaves was compared by observers as similar to the sale of horses or livestock.
 The laws of commerce regarding slavery address them as merchandise or objects.
 There was a period of time set upon purchase for the buyer to decide if he is happy with the slave he had purchased.